-Often pupils will have needs in more than one area.
+Pupils with SEN are likely to have needs in more than one area.
 Schools must ensure they respond to every need the pupil has.
-When considering thresholds for support and intervention the school and the local authority must consider all the needs of the pupil and how they combine to impact on their educational access and outcomes.
+When considering thresholds for support and intervention, the school and the local authority must flexibly consider all the needs of the individual pupil and how they combine to impact on their educational access and outcomes.
+It is therefore recommended that a picture of the child is developed first using the four broad areas of need and then interventions considered as suggested in this guidance.

-Assess, plan, do review
+Assess, plan, do, review

-The thresholds make clear the expectation that all action at SEN support and statutory action is part of the 'assess, plan, do review' cycle and outcomes focused.
-This is explained in chapter 3 of the golden binder available on the AfC local offer website.
+The thresholds make clear the expectation that all action at SEN support and statutory action is part of the 'assess, plan, do, review' cycle and is outcomes focused.
+This is explained in Chapter 3 of the Golden Binder available on the AfC local offer website.